sst/sst/packages/sst/src/node/future/auth/README.md

 ## Auth

 This is a preview of the next version of SST Auth which aims to be more compliant with the oauth specification.
+You can see real-world usage of it here: https://github.com/sst/console/blob/dev/packages/functions/src/auth.ts

 ### Using the construct